alexwlchan/alexwlchan.net/src/_articles/2020/2020-05-15-downloading-the-ao3-fics-that-i-ve-saved-in-pinboard.md

 ---
-layout: post
+layout: article
 date: 2020-05-15 18:59:26 +00:00
 title: Downloading the AO3 fics that I've saved in Pinboard
 summary: A script that downloads the nicely formatted AO3 downloads for everything I've saved in Pinboard.
-tags:
-  - python
+topics:
-  - pinboard
+  - Preserving social media
-  - ao3
+  - Web archiving
-old_syntax_highlighting: true
 ---

 A couple of days ago, I tweeted about one of my scripts: